 Also shown during the lobby monitor are two short films:

 - "Doc Brown: The Inventive Years" shows some of Doc's early inventions.
 First, there is a quick shot of a toaster where you put in toast on one side and then it comes out the other side.
 Then we see a failed invention.
-Then we see the flap jack maker that can make 300 pancakes an hour, but the experimental sawdust batter kept it from being a success.
-Then we see the canine cafeteria, where pet owner can fill up a dog's food dish and then close it, until feeding time.
+Then we see the flapjack maker that can make 300 pancakes an hour, but the experimental sawdust batter kept it from being a success.
+Then we see the canine cafeteria, where a pet owner can fill up a dog's food dish and then close it, until feeding time.
 Then we see the static-o-matic which causes the hair to stand up on end, to make for easier cutting.
 Doc reveals that he's been using it for years, and proudly shows off his hair.
 Finally, we see the bronze gun, which can turn various items to bronze.

-later included these as well.
-Fans who own both the Blu-Ray and a D-Box motion chair can recreate the ride in their own homes.
+In 2009, to rectify its untimely closure, Universal made the ride videos available to own, on a 2-Disc DVD of the original Back to the Future movie.
+The 2010 Blu-Ray release of Back to the Future Part III later included these as well.
+Fans who own both the Blu-Ray and a D-Box motion chair can now recreate the ride in their own homes.

 Tropes shown in the simulator ride include: